azdavis/millet/docs/architecture.md

 - Handling `(* ... *)` style block comments with nesting.
 - Handling whitespace.

+### `crates/hir-util`

+Some common HIR utilities used in multiple HIR crates, like

+- Names, aka immutable, non-empty, somewhat cheaply clone-able strings.

 ### `crates/located`

 A wrapper around the `text-size` crate to add some helpers, primarily `Located`, a pair of a value and a text range.